Glass ionomer cement: Background

 Glass ionomer cement is primarily used in the prevention of dental caries.
 This dental material has good adhesive bond properties to tooth structure, allowing it to form a tight seal between the internal structures of the tooth and the surrounding environment.
-Dental caries are caused by bacterial production of acid during their metabolic actions.
+Dental caries is caused by acid, a byproduct of bacterial metabolism of dietary sugars for use as energy.
 The acid produced from this metabolism results in the breakdown of tooth enamel and subsequent inner structures of the tooth, if the disease is not intervened by a dental professional, or if the carious lesion does not arrest and/or the enamel re-mineralises by itself.
 Glass ionomer cements act as sealants when pits and fissures in the tooth occur and release fluoride to prevent further enamel demineralisation and promote remineralisation.
 Fluoride can also hinder bacterial growth, by inhibiting their metabolism of ingested sugars in the diet.
 It does this by inhibiting various metabolic enzymes within the bacteria.
-This leads to a reduction in the acid produced during the bacteria's digestion of food, preventing a further drop in pH and therefore preventing caries.
+This leads to a reduction in the acid produced during the bacteria's metabolism of fermentable carbohydrates, preventing a further drop in pH and therefore preventing caries.

 There is evidence that when using sealants, only 6% of people develop tooth decay over a 2-year period, in comparison to 40% of people when not using a sealant.
 However, it is recommended that the use of fluoride varnish alongside glass ionomer sealants should be applied in practice to further reduce the risk of secondary dental caries.